AnglerLeague earns commission from affiliate links on this page. Learn how we make money.

 Best Dip Bait for Catfish (2026)

 Dip bait is the great equalizer of catfishing.
 You don't need a boat, you don't need premium gear, you don't need to scout for hours — pour the right jar of stink onto a sponge worm, fan-cast around a brush pile or a current break, and the channel cats find you.
-After two seasons running side-by-side comparisons on the Arkansas River, here's what actually catches fish (and what just smells bad in your tackle box).
+After comparing verified-buyer reviews and owner-reported results across the popular jars, here's what consistently produces (and what just smells bad in your tackle box).

 Top Picks at a Glance